List of novelty human election candidates: Howling Laud Hope

 Alan Hope (born 16 June 1942), known politically as Howling Laud Hope, is a British politician and former publican who is the current Leader of the Official Monster Raving Loony Party (OMRLP).
 On the death of the party's founder Screaming Lord Sutch in 1999, Hope and his pet cat, Catmando, were jointly elected as leaders of the OMRLP.
 Since June 2002 Hope has been the party's sole leader following Catmando's death in a road accident.
 Hope was the first-ever OMRLP candidate to be elected to public office, when he was elected unopposed to a seat on Ashburton Town Council in Devon in 1987.
 He subsequently became the Mayor of Ashburton in 1998.
 Hope is the only OMRLP candidate to have been elected to public office, although an ex-member, Stuart Hughes, won a seat on East Devon District Council for the Raving Loony Green Giant Party in 1991.

-Stuart Hughes
+Stuart "Basil Fawlty" Hughes

 Stuart Hughes is an English politician who has represented voters at all three levels of local government in Devon, in the West of England.
-He represents Sidmouth Sidford as a councillor on East Devon District Council and is also a Sidmouth town councillor.
-He was the councillor for Sidmouth on Devon County Council until the 2025 Devon County Council election, and was also the Cabinet member for Highways Management.
-In the 1980s, he was a hotelier also an active member of the Official Monster Raving Loony Party.
-At the 2009 Devon County Council election, Hughes won 3,553 votes, being 70.7 per cent of the votes cast, and had a majority of 2,428 over the Liberal Democrat runner-up.
+Before 1997, when he joined the Conservative Party, and 1993, when he ran as an independent, he was a member of the Official Monster Raving Loony Party before founding the Raving Loony Green Giant Party.
+He changed his name to Stuart Basil Fawlty Hughes and, in 1991, was elected to East Devon District Council and Sidmouth Town Council, the first "Raving Loony" candidate to win a contested election.